 Wintering of outdoor bonsai

-In our bonsai nursery we overwinter all hardy bonsai all in an unheated foil tents.
-In it the outdoor bonsai are completely frozen in the winter over 2-3 weeks.
-With the high humidity in the foil tent without problems.
+We overwinter all outdoor bonsai in an unheated foil tent.
+The bonsai are completely frozen in it for 2-3 weeks in winter.
+With the high humidity in the foil tent without any problems.